OSGeo/gdal/doc/source/user/errors.rst

    :title: Overwriting a GeoPackage that is in use by another application

-   Although ``--overwrite`` is specified, the output file cannot be replaced because it is currently open in another application (for example QGIS).
+   Although ``--overwrite`` is specified, the output file cannot be replaced because it is in use by another application (for example, when opened in QGIS on Windows).

-   This driver-specific failure is reported as ``CPLE_AppDefined``.

    .. code-block:: console